ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/dlp-microsoft-teams.md

 ## Policy tips help educate users

-Similar to how DLP works in [Exchange, Outlook, and Outlook on the web](data-loss-prevention-policies.md#policy-evaluation-in-exchange-online-outlook-and-outlook-on-the-web), [SharePoint and OneDrive for Business sites](data-loss-prevention-policies.md#policy-evaluation-in-onedrive-for-business-and-sharepoint-online-sites), and [Office desktop clients](data-loss-prevention-policies.md#policy-evaluation-in-the-office-desktop-programs), [policy tips](use-notifications-and-policy-tips.md) appear when an action conflicts with a DLP policy.
+Similar to how DLP works in [Exchange, Outlook, and Outlook on the web](data-loss-prevention-policies.md#policy-evaluation-in-exchange-online-outlook-and-outlook-on-the-web), [SharePoint and OneDrive for Business sites](data-loss-prevention-policies.md#policy-evaluation-in-onedrive-for-business-and-sharepoint-online-sites), and [Office desktop clients](data-loss-prevention-policies.md#policy-evaluation-in-the-office-desktop-programs), policy tips appear when an action conflicts with a DLP policy.
 In Microsoft Teams, policy tips notify senders about why their messages were blocked or revoked.

 For example, a sender might be told that their message contains personally identifiable information (PII) that is not allowed to be shared with anyone, or that a document that contains PII cannot be shared with people outside their organization.
 The sender can then edit their message to be compliant with DLP policies.

 When you configure your DLP policies, you can use the default policy tips, or customize policy tips for your organization.
+To learn more, see [Use email notifications and policy tips](use-notifications-and-policy-tips.md).

 ### To customize policy tips